icyrizard/icyrizard.github.io/_posts/2020-04-29-presigned-urls.markdown

 ### Getting an S3 Object with a Presigned URL
-Following the Example on the [AWS Documentation on PresignedURLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/RetrieveObjSingleOpPHP.html), and combining this the `Aws\Credentials\CredentialsInterface`, we get the following result for retrieving an object using the presigned URL.
+Following the Example on the [AWS Documentation on PresignedURLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/RetrieveObjSingleOpPHP.html), and combining this the `Aws\CacheInterface`, we get the following result for retrieving an object using the presigned URL.
 Note that this not the result we are aiming for yet... we don't want to download the object in the Backend, we want to give the sweet task of the downloading the object to the client.